 - 1. Open the Chrome web browser - 2.
-Type in Google.com in the address bar - In the Google search box type in How far is it to the moon, and press Enter on your keyboard. - 4.
+Type in Google.com in the address bar - 3.
+In the Google search box type in How far is it to Mars?
+Press Enter on your keyboard. - 4.
 Notice we used a sentence in natural language for this search! - 5.
-Have a quick look at your results: we have an answer in km, a Wikipedia article, articles NASA, plus videos and more
+Have a quick look at your results: we have articles from space.com, NASA, plus videos and more